DAFoam/DAFoam.github.io/pages/mydoc/mydoc_developer_guide_background.md

 folder: mydoc
 ---

+This chapter was written by [Ping He](https://github.com/friedenhe).

+## Learning Objectives:

+After reading this chapter, you should be able to:

+- Describe the complete CFD solution workflow for a simple 2D lid-driven cavity problem, including geometry setup, mesh generation, discretization, and solution algorithms.

+- Differentiate between a simple CFD solver and OpenFOAM’s object-oriented implementation.

+- Describe the detailed procedure of the discrete adjoint method using a 1D heat transfer problem, including residual formulation, linearization, and adjoint equation solution.

+- Distinguish between a simple adjoint solver and DAFoam’s Jacobian-free adjoint framework.

 ## Computational Fluid Dynamics (General Introduction)

 Computational Fluid Dynamics (CFD) is the numerical solution of the Navier--Stokes (NS) equations that describe fluid motion.
 The Navier--Stokes equations have no analytical solutions, so we need to solve them on a discretized domain (a mesh).
 The solution process typically starts with converting the continuous NS equations into the discretized form, reformulate the discretized NS equations into algebraic equations (i.e., matrix-vector product format; Ax=b), and then repeatedly solving large sparse algebraic systems to drive the discretized residuals (R=Ax-b) to zero.